microsoft/vscode-ts-tslint/README.md

 This is a preview of a work in progress reimplementation of the [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) extension.
 It is published to enable early feedback and testing.
 The implementation uses the new TypeScript language server plugin support introduced in TypeScript version [2.3](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).
 It runs `tslint` as a plugin for the TypeScript language server.

-The extension can be run side-by-side with the current `vscode-tslint` extension, use the Extensions Viewlet to disable the version of the extension you do not want to use.
+The extension can be installed side-by-side with the current `vscode-tslint` extension, use the Extensions Viewlet to disable the version of the extension you do not want to use.

 # Limitations